 Related SEO Articles

-Your Google Business Listing is the most important factor in deciding which businesses make their way into the top 3 spots in the Google Maps Pack.
-This position is hugely beneficial as local customers can pinpoint your business venue on the map which can ultimately...
+Your Google Business Profile (formerly Google Business Listing) is the most important factor in deciding which businesses make their way into the top 3 spots in the Google Maps Pack.
+This position is hugely beneficial as local customers can pinpoint your business...

 Getting reviews for your business is almost an inevitable part of operating a business in the digital age.
 Where before, reviews were mostly word of mouth, now you can also have reviews listed on platforms like Google, Facebook, Yelp, and many more.
 It must be said,...